 Someone built a website pretending to be you.
 Maybe it's a knockoff of your company site siphoning customers.
 Maybe it's a domain with your name on it, publishing garbage you didn't write.
 Maybe it's a full-blown fraud operation.
 We've dealt with all of these.
-The good news: imposter sites come down.
-The bad news: you need to hit them from multiple angles at once, because no single takedown method works 100% of the time.
+Imposter sites come down.
+You just need to hit them from multiple angles at once, because no single takedown method works every time.

-Not all imposter sites are the same, and the type of impersonation changes which weapons you reach for first.
+Imposter sites vary.
+The type of impersonation changes which tools you reach for first.

 Is the domain using your trademarked business name?
 That's a UDRP case.
 Are they copying your actual website content, your photos, your bio?
 That's a DMCA takedown.
 Is it a phishing site trying to collect your customers' credit card numbers?
 That's a Google Safe Browsing report and potentially a law enforcement matter.
 Some sites do all three at once.